-The Company was incorporated pursuant to the Strategic Banking Corporation of Ireland Act 2014 (the "SBCI Act 2014") on 12 September 2014 and converted to a designated activity company under the Companies Act 2014 on 28 July 2016.
-The Company avails of national and international sources of finance to support the provision of credit to enterprises in Ireland.
-This is achieved by providing third party on-lenders with liquidity and risk-sharing products.
+The Company was established pursuant to the Strategic Banking Corporation of Ireland Act 2014 (the "SBCI Act 2014") and incorporated under the Companies Act 1963 to 2013 on 12 September 2014, and then converted to a designated activity company under the Companies Act 2014 on 28 July 2016.
+The Company avails of national and international sources of funding to support the provision of credit to enterprises in Ireland.
+This is achieved by providing third party on-lenders with liquidity and risk sharing products.
 These on-lenders are required to pass on the advantageous rate to enterprises in Ireland.

 The SBCI's principal activities during the financial year were focused on core business and new product development.
-The SBCI continued its core activity of providing finance to and establishing risk-sharing schemes for on-lending institutions to facilitate the provision of credit to small and medium sized enterprises (SMEs) and Small MidCap borrowers in Ireland.
-New product activities included the delivery of a risk-sharing scheme to support enterprises potentially affected by Brexit, the development of additional risk-sharing products and the launch of the Credit Guarantee Scheme 2017.
+The SBCI continued its core activity of providing finance to and establishing risk sharing schemes for on-lending institutions to facilitate the provision of credit to small and medium sized enterprises ("SMEs") and Small MidCap borrowers in Ireland.
+New product activities included the delivery of a risk sharing scheme, the Future Growth Loan Scheme ("FGLS") to provide long-term lower cost investment loans to eligible borrowers.